 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
-The practice had access to telephone interpreter services and had arrangements to help patients with sight or hearing loss.
+The practice had access to telephone and face to face interpreter services and had arrangements to help patients with sight or hearing loss.

 The practice took patients views seriously.
-They valued compliments from patients and responded to concerns and complaints quickly and constructively.
+They valued compliments from patients and responded to concerns and complaints.